Sikorsky CH-37 Mojave: Design and development

 The S-56 came into being as an assault transport for the United States Marine Corps (USMC), with a capacity of 26 fully equipped Marines.
 An order for the aircraft was placed in 1951 using the U.S. Navy/U.S. Marine Corps designation of the time of HR2S.
-The first prototype, the XHR2S-1 flew in 1953, and production deliveries of the HR2S-1 "Deuce" began in July 1956 to Marine Helicopter Squadron One (HMX-1), with a total of sixty aircraft being produced.
+The first prototype, the XHR2S-1 flew in 1953.
+Production deliveries of the HR2S-1 "Deuce" began in July 1956 to Marine Helicopter Squadron One (HMX-1), with sixty aircraft being produced.

-The HR2S-1 set three records in 1956: a speed record without payload of 162.7 mph (141.4 kts); an altitude record of 12,100 ft (3688.1 meters) with a 11,023 lbs (5000 kg) load; and a load carrying record of 13,227 lbs (6000 kg) to 6,561 feet (2000 meters).
+The HR2S-1 set three records in 1956: a speed record without payload of 162.7 mph (141.4 kts); an altitude record of 12,100 ft (3,688.1 meters) with a 11,023 lbs (5,000 kg) load; and a load carrying record of 13,227 lbs (6,000 kg) to 6,561 feet (2,000 meters).

 The United States Army evaluated the prototype in 1954 and ordered 94 examples as the CH-37A, the first being delivered in summer 1956.
 All Marine Corps and Army examples were delivered by mid-1960.
 Army examples were all upgraded to CH-37B status in the early 1960s, being given Lear auto-stabilization equipment and the ability to load and unload while hovering.
 In the 1962 unification of United States military aircraft designations, the USMC examples were redesignated from HR2S-1 to CH-37C.

 At the time of delivery, the CH-37 was the largest helicopter in the Western world and it was Sikorsky's first twin-engine helicopter.
 Two Pratt & Whitney R-2800 Double Wasp radial engines were mounted in outboard pods that also contained the retractable landing gear.
 This left the fuselage free for cargo, which could be loaded and unloaded through large clamshell doors in the nose.
 The early models could carry a payload of either three M422 Mighty Mites (a lightweight jeep-like vehicle) or 26 troops.
 For storage, the main rotor blades folded back on the fuselage and the tail rotor mast folded forward on the fuselage.

 The CH-37 was one of the last heavy helicopters to use piston engines, which were larger, heavier and less powerful than the turboshaft engines employed in later military helicopters.
 This accounted for the CH-37's fairly short service life, all being withdrawn from service by the late 1960s, replaced in Army service by the distantly related CH-54 Tarhe and in the Marine Corps by the CH-53 Sea Stallion.

-Six CH-37C's were deployed to Vietnam in September 1965 to assist in the recovery of downed U.S. aircraft, serving in this role from Marble Mountain Air Facility until May 14, 1967.
+Six CH-37C's were deployed to Vietnam in September 1965 to assist in the recovery of downed U.S. aircraft, serving in this role from Marble Mountain Air Facility until May 1967.
 They were very successful at this role, recovering over US$7.5 million worth of equipment, some of which was retrieved from behind enemy lines.
-The CH-37 was also used to recover film capsules descending from space by parachute.
+The CH-37 was also used to perform mid-air recovery of rocket nose cones at the White Sands Missile Range.